-Volcanoes are ruptures in the crust of our planet Earth that allows hot gases, molten lava and some rock fragments to erupt by opening and exposing the magma inside.
+Volcanoes are ruptures in the crust of our planet Earth that allow hot gases, molten lava and some rock fragments to erupt by opening and exposing the magma inside.
 In this piece of article, we will be discussing how and why volcanoes erupt.

 How Do Volcanoes Erupt?